top of page

 Learn, Love, Grow by Eric Hepburn

-This year's stewardship theme is Learn, Love, Grow β three words that describe what SGUUF does every week and three words that describe what we're asking of ourselves as a community this year.
+Parker Palmer's Letter, Faithful Witness, and the Launch of this year's stewardship: the theme is Learn, Love, Grow — three words that describe what SGUUF does every week and three words that describe what we're asking of ourselves as a community this year.
+Learn.
+Love.
+Grow.
+This service launched San Gabriel UU Fellowship's annual stewardship campaign, and the sermon takes its shape from Parker Palmer's letter to his granddaughter — the letter he is writing so that she can r

 Social Change Now by the SGUUF SJ Team